 If chalked paint sounds a lot like milk paint in how it behaves, that’s because the two products are similar.
 I’ve come to prefer chalked paint because it comes premixed, unlike milk paint which usually comes as a powder that you mix with water and not just by hand.
 To work properly milk paint powder must be mixed with a mixing attachment on a drill for complete mixing.
 Chalked paint is also more widely available, too.

 When you’re satisfied with the look, vacuum off all the chalked paint dust, then seal the surface.
-My favorite for this application is wipe-on polyurethane because it’s so inconspicuous.
+My favorite product for this application is wipe-on polyurethane because it’s so inconspicuous.
 You really can’t tell it’s there, except that the chalked paint surface is tougher and better protected.
 While it’s true that a distressed chalked paint finish looks great when new, it only gets more interesting with wear and tear.
 Are there any other wood finishes that actually look better as they get worn?